 Tell your group about an advert that you think is really effective and tell them why you think so.
 Advertisements are all around us.
 Their aim is to try and persuade us to buy something or believe in something.
-To attract our attention they use letters that are of different shapes and sizes; strong, bright colours; pictures that are either unusual or very familiar; and interesting words and phrases.
+To attract our attention they use letters that are of different shapes and sizes; that are either unusual or very familiar; and interesting words and phrases.
 Advertisers aim their adverts at different groups of people: the elderly, teenagers, boys, girls or parents.
-These groups are called target groups, kids-a-go-g
+These groups are called target groups.